 - Presentation, Control, and Configuration layer

 Compared to other mobile or web applications, the IoT apps are characterized by some unique factors, which includes:

-- Combination of hardware, sensors, connectors, gateways, and application software in a single system.
+- A single system built of hardware, sensors, connectors, gateways, and application software.

 - Support for data volume, velocity, variety, and veracity.